What you need to know to protect your SNAP benefits

 Impacts to immigrant communities

-- If you are part of the immigrant communities above, you can protect your access to SNAP:
+If you are an eligible immigrant listed above, you can protect your access to SNAP:

 - Provide a copy of your green card or citizenship to the County Assistance Office (CAO) so that you are not removed from the SNAP rolls accidentally.